Changes in British English pronunciation during the twentieth century

 outside RP".
 In OED2 (the second edition 1989 of the Oxford English

-Dictionary) it is shown as the only version of all words such as four and
+Dictionary) it was shown as the only version of all words such as four and

 boarder though its